marius-wieschollek/passwords/CONTRIBUTING.md

-## Rules for Contributors
+## Rules for contributors

-* Git commits have to be [signed](https://git.mdns.eu/nextcloud/passwords/wikis/Developers/Contributing/Verify-Git-Commits).
+* Git commits have to be [signed](https://git.mdns.eu/nextcloud/passwords/wikis/Developers/Contributing/Verify-Git-Commits)
 * Keep any discussions civil

+## Rules for issues

+* Issues not follwing the template will be closed without review
+* Issues with the browser extension have to be opened in this [repository](https://github.com/marius-wieschollek/passwords-webextension)
+* For questions and support, visit the [forum](https://help.nextcloud.com/c/apps/passwords)

 ## Set up the local environment
 #### Requirements